hyprltm/ltmnight-sddm-theme/README.md

 ## ❤️ Support the Project

-If you find this tool helpful, there are many ways to support the project:
+If you find this theme helpful, there are many ways to support the project:

 ### Financial Support
 If you'd like to support the development financially: